mtoplak/WakeMeApp/README.md

 yarn install
 ```

-Run in the root directory to start the app.
+Run in the root directory to start the app and scan the QR code with your phone.

 ```
 npx expo start --go
 ```

+### Screenshots

+### Note

+This app was tested with iPhone 11 and 15.